Kingsford-Group/biblint/README.md

 - Missing commas after "tag=value" pairs are added

+- Lowercase, non-"small" words are capitalized in journal titles (as long as they are outside {} regions).
+Small words are "the", "a", "an", "but", "for", "and", "or", "nor", "to", "from", "on", "in", "of", "at", "by".
+(This list is likely to grow.)

 ## biblint check

 The `check` command looks for problems that can't be fixed by `clean`.